Avoid common mistakes by following these 5 tips for making perfect crostini appetizers your guests will love!

 - salt and pepper

-- Use a sharp knife to slice the baguette into 1/2 inch thick slices.
+- Use a sharp knife to slice a baguette into 1/2 inch thick slices.
 Cut slightly on the diagonal.

 - Brush lightly with olive oil and sprinkle with salt and pepper.